 It is important that students choose courses carefully since dropping courses after school begins is very difficult.
 It requires permission from both the parent and the school and often causes scheduling problems.
 Dropping a course required for graduation is never permitted.
 However, in extreme cases it may be necessary to drop a course.
 If this is the case, it is the student’s responsibility to get a level change/drop form from the teacher and procure signatures from the teacher, counselor, academic administrator, parent, and principal in the order they appear on the form.
 Students are allowed to drop a course up to 12 weeks into a full-year course and up to seven weeks into a semester course.
-However, this is only if they can still maintain 6.5 credits.
+However, this is only if they can still maintain 6.5 credits (or 5.5 credits for seniors).
 There will be no indication on their transcript if all guidelines are followed.

 Adding a Course

 Students are only able to add a course during the first 12 days of the semester/school year.
 This timeframe encompasses two rotations of A-F days.
 It has been shown that students adding a course after this time are unable to make up the work that has been missed.

 A student or parent may relay a preference for a particular teacher, but this in no way guarantees that the match will work when student schedules are created.
 There are simply too many variables when it comes to scheduling students, courses, and teachers to be able to promise a particular teacher.
 Students and parents may put in a non–request for a particular teacher if the student and/or sibling has had the teacher before.
 However, there is no guarantee that a non–request can always be honored, for the same reasons outlined above.